Dental Health and Fluoride Treatment

 Fluoide supplements Foods containing fluoride

-Fluoidated salt Home-use topical fluoride
+Fluoidated salt Home-use fluoride

 Fluoridated foods High fluoride level bottled water